KHLDONN/ender-3-v3-ke-happy-hare-mmx-mmu/README.md

 ssh root@192.168.8.120
 Creality2023
 ```
-if you get error try this:
+If you get error try this:

 ```bash
 ssh-keygen -R 192.168.8.120
 ```
-now try to connect again and type yes
+Now try to connect again and type `yes`.

+---

 ## 2. Install Creality Helper Script